MiyabiIshihara/MiyabiIshihara.github.io/research.md

 permalink: /research/
 ---

-My past work mainly involves the use of dimension reduction techniques and regression analysis to address questions raised in climatology, health, education, and ethology.
+My past work involves the use of dimension reduction techniques, multilevel models, and/or linear programming to address questions raised in extreme climate events, health diagnosis, teaching practices, and swarm behavior.

 #### Publications